Tammy Jorgensen-Smith, PhD, CRC

 - The RSA Scholar Training Grant, funded through the U.S. Department of Education - Rehabilitation Service Administration, provides scholarships to master’s level students who aspire to enter the field of vocational rehabilitation (VR).
 The primary aim of this training grant is to is to increase the number of highly qualified professionals who work in the VR field and to train these scholars in customized employment strategies.

 In addition to grants in process, a collaborative federal grant proposal to test ACCESS with Veterans with spinal cord injuries is in development and the RSA Scholar grant is preparing for its second 5-year cycle.
 Dr. Smith is also a faculty member of the FCIC Employment Team and contributes to successful completion of elements of the core funding grant that supports the UCEDD.

-Dr. Jorgensen-Smith’s efforts on inclusion were recognized in 2014 with the receipt of the national Association for Persons Supporting Employment First (APSE) Research Award.
-She serves as Vice President of the Board for the Florida Chapter of APSE.
-She is on the editorial boards of the Journal of Rehabilitation and the Journal of Vocational Rehabilitation, both core journals in the field.
-In addition to her research and service activities, Dr. Smith teaches several courses through the Rehabilitation and Mental Health Counseling (RMHC) master’s degree program and she is a faculty member in the new Behavioral Healthcare doctoral program within the College of Behavioral and Community Sciences.
+Dr. Smith serves as Vice President of the Board for the Florida Chapter of the Association of Persons Supporting Employment First (APSE).
+She is on the editorial boards of the Journal of Rehabilitation, Journal of Vocational Rehabilitation, and the International Journal of Autism and Related Disabilities and she has published multiple peer-reviewed articles and a book chapter.
+Additionally, Dr. Smith frequently presents her research at local, state, national, and international conferences.
+In 2014, she received the National APSE Research Award in recognition of her contributions to the field.
+In addition to her research and service activities, Dr. Smith teaches several courses through the RMHC master’s degree program and the Behavioral Healthcare doctoral program within the College of Behavioral and Community Sciences.